ipld/specs/data-structures/cosmos/tendermint_chain.md

 	ProposerPriority Int # not included in the hash
 }

-# ValidatorCID links to a SimpleValidator
-# ValidatorCID uses the SHA256 multihash and the Validator codec (tbd)
-type ValidatorCID &SimpleValidator

 # SimpleValidator contains the Consensus fields of the Validaotr
 type SimpleValidator struct {
 	PubKey      PubKey